 There are lots of things that you can do at home to help you with your maths, such as:

-During the morning the school will provide you with a healthy snack and a drink.
+During the morning the academy will provide you with a healthy snack and a drink.
 We encourage the children to be as independent as possible, even when peeling fruit and pouring drinks!
 Please let the teacher know if you child has any allergies.

 We spend some time each day helping you to learn your letter sounds and names.
 You will work in small groups with an adult and you may even take some work home to share with your families!
 It’s very important that you try your best to practice the letters and sounds and remember them as best as you can!